julia-actions/example-workflows/README.md

 A collection of example workflows for GitHub Actions that are used for Julia projects and packages.

+**Note that these are no longer being updated.
+Please refer to the bot's and package's documentation for examples.
+You can find a "complete" CI example in [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl)**

 | Name | Description | Workflow file |
 | --- | --- | --- |
 | Package CI | Run common package CI tasks, including tests and coverage reports | [ci.yml](https://github.com/invenia/PkgTemplates.jl/blob/master/test/fixtures/DocumenterGitHubActions/.github/workflows/ci.yml) |